 The City of Canada Bay priorities are:

-Visit the ClubGrants website for more information.
+Visit the ClubGrants website for more information and to apply.

 Category 2 provides funding for general community development such as sporting and recreational groups, veterans’ welfare and similar services.
 Applications are generally accepted all year round.